However, I’ve found it’s just as important to learn from mistakes as it is to follow good advice.

 In this article, I’ll outline three of the most common marketing blunders made by small and medium-sized businesses.

-These “stupid” marketing strategies have killed many small businesses.
+These three “stupid” marketing strategies have killed many small businesses.
 Left unchecked, they could kill yours.

 John Wanamaker, one of the marketing greats, famously said: